About the Profession

 Application Process

-The application is open from January 1 to the second Friday of September.
+The application is open from the first Monday in January to the second Friday of September.
 The online application link is here.
 A complete application includes transcripts, a personal statement, a resume, and three references with optional letters of recommendation.
 All applicants who meet the minimum requirements with respect to prior coursework and GPA will be granted an in-person or virtual interview with the Program Director and representatives of the Vanderbilt Medical Laboratories.
-Interviews will take place through the end of December.
+Please consult the Handbook for more details about selection criteria and the candidate review process.

 Contact Info